|

 is also common belief that each time you open and close a JPEG file, it

 undergoes more compression, thus continuing to lose information.
-While
+Let's

-many JPEG images to publications – some of which have run as a
+many JPEG images to publications that have run as a double-truck

-double-truck (two page spread) – and the editors had no qualms about the quality.
-National
+(two page spread) – and the editors had no qualms about the quality.

 so JPEG is fine, initially, but they’ll degrade over time, right,